Advice from the Parents of Graduates

 Marci: “Tell your children every day that you are proud of them, that you believe in them.
 Show them how to gracefully accept defeat and let them know that if they gave it their all that they’re still a winner!”

-Jamie: “It is OK to say: “I told you so.”
-Kids sometimes learn lessons the hard way, and as they get older you will probably hear “Mom (or dad), you were right” quite often.”
+Jamie: “It is OK to remind them: ‘I told you so.’
+Kids sometimes have to learn lessons the hard way, but as they get older you will probably hear ‘Mom (or Dad), you were right’ a lot more often.
+It’s a good moment when your kids learn that they can come to you for trustworthy advice.”

 Bruce: “Be.
 More.
 Patient.
 Things have a way of working themselves out, so give your worries to God.
 Remember Philippians 4:6“